How our online courses work

 Conditional release of content

-Instructors have the ability to create learning paths within their courses that will password protect, release and hide content in order to encourage academic integrity, honesty, and achievement.
+Instructors can create learning paths within their courses that will protect, release, and hide content in order to encourage academic integrity, honesty, and achievement.
 For example, instructors can hide all quizzes and tests until the students have completed the lessons leading to a module exam.
 Then, when the student is ready for the exam, only the exam itself will be visible within the course.
 The instructor could set the system so that the student cannot see the exam ahead of time and cannot see any of the lesson material once the exam has begun.
 Conditional release of content is taught to all instructors in our standard instructor orientation course.